Exodromy: Introduction

 The first ingredient is a small (and quite elementary) piece of abstract homotopy theory in the study of stratified spaces and profinite stratified spaces.
-Most of this work is relatively formal, but one important notion is that of a \emph{spatial décollage}, which is a presheaf on the subdivision of a poset satisfying a Segal condition.
-We prove that the \category of stratified spaces is equivalent to that of spatial décollages via a nerve construction.
-The upshot is that a stratified space can be recovered from its `unglued' form\footnote{Whence the term `décollage'.} -- a collection of strata and links, suitably organised.
+Most of this work is relatively formal, but one important notion is that of a \textit{spatial décollage}, which is a presheaf on the subdivision of a poset satisfying a Segal condition (\Cref{def:spatialdecollage}).
+We prove that the \category of stratified spaces is equivalent to that of spatial décollages via a nerve construction (\Cref{thm:nerveequiv}).
+The upshot is that a stratified space can be recovered from its `unglued' form\footnote{whence the term `décollage'} -- a collection of strata and links, suitably organized.

-On the toposic side, one wants to be able to perform the same ungluing procedure, so that one can recover \atopos $\XX$ from the data of a closed subtopos $\ZZ$, its open complement $\UU$, and the gluing information in the form of the \emph{deleted tubular neighbourhood} $\WW$ of $\ZZ$ in $\UU$.
-This is the second major ingredient -- \emph{gluing squares} of \topoi, which are certain squares
+On the toposic side, we need to be able to perform the same ungluing procedure, so that we can recover \atopos $\XX$ from the data of a closed subtopos $\ZZ$, its open complement $\UU$, and the gluing information in the form of the \textit{deleted tubular neighborhood} $\WW$ of $\ZZ$ in $\UU$.
+This is the second major ingredient -- \textit{gluing squares} of \topoi, which are certain squares

 of geometric morphisms with a noninvertible natural transformation $\sigma$.
-In order to make sense of this, there are three nontrivial tasks: \begin{itemize} \item We must work -- systematically and \emph{ab initio} -- with \emph{bounded coherent} \topoi.
-This involves some care, particularly as these conditions are not stable under the formation of recollements.
+In order to make sense of this, there are three nontrivial tasks: \begin{enumerate}[(1)] \item We must work -- systematically and \textit{ab initio} -- with \textit{bounded coherent} \topoi.
+This involves some care, particularly as boundedness and coherence are not stable under the formation of recollements.
+See \Cref{sec:rechighertopoi}.